pallets-eco/flask-security-3.0/docs/features.rst

 -------------------

 Password encryption is enabled with `passlib`_.
-Passwords are stored in plain text by default but you can easily configure the encryption algorithm and salt value in your application configuration.
+Passwords are stored in plain text by default but you can easily configure the encryption algorithm.
 You should **always use an encryption algorithm** in your production environment.
-Bcrypt is a popular algorithm as of writing this documentation.
+You may also specify to use HMAC with a configured salt value in addition to the algorithm chosen.
 Bear in mind passlib does not assume which algorithm you will choose and may require additional libraries to be installed.

 .. basic-http-auth: